Il teatro alla moda

 Il teatro alla moda (The Fashionable Theater) is a satirical pamphlet in which its author, the Venetian composer Benedetto Marcello (1686–1739), vents his critical opinions on the milieu of the Italian opera seria in the first decades of the eighteenth century.
-It was first published anonymously in Venice, by the end of 1720.
+It was first published anonymously in Venice by the end of 1720.
 Virtually every aspect of opera seria and its social environment is mercilessly criticized by Marcello: the artificiality of plots, the stereotyped format of music, the extravagant scenography and machinery, the inability and venality of composers and poets, the vanity and vulgarity of singers, the avidity of impresarios, the ineptitude of musicians.
+It is obvious that Marcello's polemic was prompted by visits to the Teatro Sant'Angelo and Teatro San Moisè in Venice in October 1720, when performances of Antonio Vivaldi's opera La verità in cimento were given at the Sant'Angelo and performances of Giuseppe Maria Buini's opera Il Filindo were given at the San Moisè.
+This is revealed by a veiled reference in anagram to Vivaldi on the title page, along with references to six female singers (with names set off in capital letters) who appeared in the two operas, three in Vivaldi's opera and three in Buini's opera.

 Full title and writing style

 The full title reads "THE FASHIONABLE THEATER – OR – safe and easy METHOD for correctly composing and performing Italian OPERAS in the modern style, – In which – useful and necessary Advice is given to Librettists, Composers, Musicians of both sexes, Impresarios, Performers, Engineers, and Scene Painters, comic Characters, Tailors, Pages, Dancers, Prompters, Copyists, Protectors, and MOTHERS of female Virtuoso singers, & other People belonging to Theater."
 In fact, Il teatro alla moda is written as a series of chapters where advice is ironically given to the various people involved in operatic productions, in order to meet "the modern customs" and bizarre requirements of such theatrical events.